Sajidpv/Sajidpv/README.md

 # 👋 Hi there, I'm Sajid PV!

-**`Developer | Learner | Innovator`**
+**`Flutter Developer | Learner | Innovator`**

 Welcome to my corner of the digital world!
-I am a passionate developer with a knack for building efficient, scalable solutions.
+I am a passionate flutter full-stack developer with a knack for building efficient, scalable solutions.
 Whether it's creating feature-rich applications or diving into the depths of programming languages, I’m always looking to improve and grow. 🚀

 ---

 ### 👀 **What I'm Interested In**
-- Crafting intuitive **Mobile applications** and engaging **Web server**.
+- Crafting intuitive **Flutter Mobile applications** and engaging **Web server**.
 - Exploring **backend technologies** like Node.js and databases like MongoDB.
 - Building solutions for **e-commerce** and **B2B platforms**.